jackwatters45/odin-book/README.md

 # Odin Book

+- responsive dialog -> add up down too -> when neither direction fits

-- post
+- dashboard

-  - view (actually click into)

 - search
-- dashboard
 - notifications

 - repopulate db with some default data (guest should have some default data somehow)